Proposed Welsh independence referendum: Referendum proposals

 In March 2017, following calls for a second referendum on Scottish independence, Plaid Cymru leader Leanne Wood said there needed to be a national debate on Welsh independence.
 In July 2020, Plaid brought forward a motion to discuss a referendum on Welsh independence, but it was rejected by 43 votes to 9.

 In July 2020, Plaid Cymru tabled a motion for Welsh ministers to seek permission from Westminster for the right of the Senedd to legislate for a Welsh independence referendum.
 The members of Senedd rejected this motion by 43 votes to 9.
 This was the first time in history that Welsh independence was debated in the Senedd.

 On 24 October 2020, Wales Green Party members voted at their party conference that the party would support Welsh independence in the event of a referendum being held on whether or not Wales should become independent from the United Kingdom.

 On 11 December 2020, Plaid Cymru leader Adam Price stated that if his party won a majority at the 2021 Senedd election, an independence referendum would be held in its first term in office.
 At Plaid's special conference on independence, held on 13 February 2021, party members formally approved Price's pledge to hold a referendum in or before 2026.

 A petition was made to the UK government and parliament requesting a referendum on Welsh independence which gathered over 8,000 signatures.

+In August 2026, Yes Cymru announced that it would campaign for a Welsh independence referendum to be conducted in 2032.